soundasleep/stormcloak.games/privacy.md

 - your locale
 - the name and version of your operating system
 - the name and version of your graphics card
+- recent game performance in FPS
 - the total, and available, memory and hard drive space
 - the world state of your game at the time of the crash

 If you have enabled the automatic upload of **play data**, the following information may be shared with us over the internet at regular intervals:

 - your unique, but anonymous, player GUID
+- recent game performance in FPS
 - how long you have been playing the game
 - the current world state of the game